ashton-mitchell/position-scraper/README.md

-# Embedded Systems Positions Web Scaper
+# Embedded Systems/Robotics Positions Web Scaper

-This project allows me to get notifications about job postings for embedded systems and robotics related positions.
-I created this project so that I could have an easier time finding jobs to apply for.
-It also helps me stay updated with the latest job postings so that I don't miss an opportunity.
+This project was created to assist me in finding positions for embedded systems and robotics contexts.
+It can be extended to other domains.
+It utilizes the playwright library to interface with LinkedIn to save job postings and their links to a file that I can refer to and filter later.